bbalage/web_tech_2_handin/README.md

 ### Book

-- [x] List all books, with the number of reviews
+- [x] List all books, with the names of the authors
 - [x] Find book by title
 - [x] Add new book
 - [x] Modify existing book
 - [x] Delete book
-- [ ] Add reviews to book

 ### Admin